-1.17 Acupuncture
+Rule 17 Acupuncture

 - A. All chiropractors who choose to practice acupuncture as an adjunct to their regular practice of chiropractic and who do not already hold a valid current acupuncture license issued by the Director of the Colorado Division of Registrations, must be certified by the Board.
 Applications for certification in acupuncture shall be made in a manner approved by the Board.
 Certification in acupuncture by the State Board of Chiropractic Examiners may be obtained by complying with the following: - 1.
-Completing a minimum of a combined total of 100 hours of theoretical study and supervised clinical instruction obtained from a school approved by the Board ; and - 2.
-Passing a nationally recognized acupuncture examination. - B. The use of needle auriculotherapy or needle meridian therapy is exclusively limited to those licensees certified in acupuncture.
+Completing a minimum of a combined total of 100 hours of theoretical study and supervised clinical instruction obtained from a school of chiropractic approved by the Council on Chiropractic Education or the equivalent hours of study and clinical supervision obtained from an instructor; and

+- 2. Passing a nationally recognized acupuncture examination. - B. The use of needle auriculotherapy or needle meridian therapy is exclusively limited to those licensees certified in acupuncture.

-1.18 Providing Patient Records
+Rule 18 Providing Patient Records

-A licensee shall provide patient records pursuant to section 25-1-802(1), C.R.S.
-Failure to do so may be deemed to be in violation of section 12-215-115, C.R.S.
+A licensee shall provide patient records pursuant to §25-1-802 (1), C.R.S.
+Failure to do so may be deemed to be in violation of §12-33-117, C.R.S.

-1.19 Safety Training for Unlicensed Chiropractic Personnel
+Rule 19 Safety Training for Unlicensed Chiropractic Personnel